top of page

 It describes repairing issues that are already in need of service.
 This type of maintenance happens after identifying an actual fault or breakdown.
 Reactive inspections aim to address presenting problems – no matter whether they are minor deficiencies or complete system failures.

-For instance, resetting the tripped breakers if outlets stop working.
-Or addressing your appliance malfunctions like a clogged washing machine.
+For instance, resetting the tripped breakers if outlets stop working, or addressing your appliance malfunctions like a clogged washing machine.
 It may also include replacing the leaky pipes in a bathroom.

 The ultimate goal of these reactive maintenance inspections is to fix current maintenance problems that have already manifested.